Hammer-Industries-ECTF/ectf-2025/README.md

 The example is designed for the MAX78000FTHR evaluation board.
 It turns on a RED LED on the board using one of the GPIO.
 To upload the example:

-1) Enter the docker environment by running "docker compose run app" within the "docker-tool-suite" folder
+1) Enter the docker environment by running "docker compose run max78000-rust" within the "docker-tool-suite" folder
 2) Navigate to /docker-tool-suite/ectf-2025/"
 3) Holding SW1 (PB diagonally opposite the JTAG heard w.r.t. the MAX78000 IC), connect the controller to the computer with a USB
 4) In a (separate) windows powershell navigate to /docker-tool-suite/